Neural Network Quantisation for Faster Homomorphic Encryption: Evaluation

 One of the most compelling optimisations in certain HE schemes was the introduction of batching or packing, as described by \citet{SIMD}.
 It provides a way to pack multiple plaintext messages into a single ciphertext as if it were a vector of plaintexts.
 In our implementation, we use batching to pack each input channel into a single ciphertext.
 A single ciphertext is used for a (black-and-white) MNIST image, and three ciphertexts are needed for an (RGB) CIFAR image.

 Due to batching, we cannot implement a dot-based matrix-vector multiplication since we need access to the individual elements of a ciphertext.
 Therefore rotation-based versions of each neural network layer are implemented based on previous works. \citet{CHET} propose an algorithm to calculate a single convolution kernel on a subset of the input data.
-We adapted the algorithm further to enable us to simultaneously apply an input kernel to a complete channel.
-As proposed by \citet{JVC18}, a rotation-based algorithm is used to execute a matrix-vector multiplication for the dense layer.
+We adapted the algorithm further to enable us to apply an input kernel to a complete channel simultaneously.
+As proposed by \citet{JVC18}, a rotation-based algorithm executes a matrix-vector multiplication for the dense layer.
 This algorithm will perform the multiplication using only vector addition, multiplications and rotations.

 When converting to an almost binary size (\SI{2}{\bit}), extra sparsity is introduced, which we use to reduce the latency.
-Before encoding the weight during the encrypted inference, we check for a zero vector.
+We check for a zero vector before encoding the weight during the encrypted inference.
 If there is one, all the associated operations using this vector can be omitted.
 This results in a speedup of 28\% between a \SI{4}{\bit} and \SI{2}{\bit} network.